 When kids see the importance of their contributions, they gain a sense of purpose and they realize the world is a better place because they’re in it.
 They take actions and make choices that improve the world.

 - Instill a sense of gratitude in your kids for what they have compared to others.
 Talk to your kids about differences in money, freedom, and security so they understand that not everyone has what they need.
-Grab our Guide to Raising Grateful Kids if this is something you want to tackle.
+Grab our 5 Ways to Raise Grateful Tweens and Teens freebie if this is something you want to tackle.

 - Serve and volunteer with your kids.
 Spend time talking about the importance of giving back and model generosity with your time and resources.
 Find at least one new way to serve with your family.

 - Assume your kids will give and serve generously if they don’t see you modeling it for them or making time for it.
-Our next SALT effect box provides a service project that gives hope to sick kids if you need a place to start.
+Order one of our next SALT effect service-learning boxes for a service project with all needed supplies delivered to your door if you need a place to start.